XiconQoo/Gladdy-TBC/README.md

 This is a packed release with new features and bugfixes.
 Most importantly, positioning of all elements has been redone with movable frames.
 Thank you for the great feedback and active contribution.

+####Attention: Once you install this version it will drastically change your current profile!
+You can't go back to an earlier version.
+Either back up your WTF or export your Profile before updating!

 **Here is a list of all changes:**
 - **major release version set to v2**
   - this will mean, that export strings will still be backwards compatible, but not forward (Gladdy v2.x String cant be imported into Gladdy v1.x but vice versa)